AmElmo/sign_language_detector/Readme.md

 Tensorflow

 Open CV: to work easily with our webcam
-Mediapipe: to extract keypoints from a human
+Mediapipe: to extract keypoints from a human body in real time